Samuelvphipps/Samuelvphipps/README.md

 Hi!

-My name is Sam and I am currently a student at PRIME academy.
-I am learning a lot of new material and facing the challenges that come along with it.
-After Prime I will begin my career as a software engineer, where my learning and the challenges will only continue!
-For that, I am incredibly excited as the challenges are what makes this such a rewarding career.
-I am really excited to get started in this field!
+My name is Sam and I am a software developer!
+My experiences so far have been focused in Javascript(node, react, jquery) and Postgres.
+I am currently learning Java and am excited to implement AWS into more projects.
+If you have any questions please contact me at samuel.v.phipps@gmail.com

 Sam